cockroachdb/docs/v1.1/orchestrate-cockroachdb-with-docker-swarm-insecure.md

 ## Step 8.
 Simulate node failure

-Since we have three service definitions, one for each node, Docker Swarm will ensure that there are three nodes running at all times.
-If a node fails, Docker Swarm will automatically create another node with the same network identity and storage.
+Since we have three service definitions, one for each node, Docker swarm will ensure that there are three nodes running at all times.
+If a node fails, Docker swarm will automatically create another node with the same network identity and storage.

 To see this in action: